 To understand why the lithium battery market and their applications are currently booming, you need to understand their technology, because how they work makes them unique.
 Attracted by the performance of lithium, which is decidedly better than lead-acid, an increasing number of industrial machine and electric vehicle manufacturers are choosing next-gen accumulators.

-Tesla, first and foremost, has created a clear gap between itself and other vehicle manufacturers by creating the first true electric saloon in history.
-Its motors are powered by lithium battery packs which offer a range of over 500 km with an acceleration from 0 to 100 km/h in just 2.7 seconds.
+Tesla, for example, was one of the first ones to create a clear gap between itself and other vehicle manufacturers by creating the first true electric saloon in history.
+In the case of Tesla, its motors are powered by lithium battery packs which offer a range of about 500 km and acceleration from 0 to 100 km/h in just 2.7 seconds.

-Improved performance and duration are the goals which drove Marco Righi and Alan Pastorelli, then in their early twenties, to perform their first tests on lithium batteries back in 2009.
+To improve the performance and duration of accumulators was the goal which drove Marco Righi and Alan Pastorelli, then in their early twenties back in 2009, to perform their first tests on lithium batteries.